 Spiritual

 Spiritual Direction in Judaism is both an ancient art and a rediscovered practice.
-One who practices Spiritual Direction has committed to serious spiritual study and growth.
+One who practices Spiritual Direction has committed to spiritual study and growth.

 I practice Spiritual Direction from my office in Newtonville, MA or via telephone.
 Fees are on a sliding scale.

-I am a trained spiritual director in the Jewish tradition.
-I work with people from all religious and non-religious orientations.
+Though, I am a trained spiritual director in the Jewish tradition, I work with people from all religious and non-religious orientations.
 Spiritual direction is a contemplative practice that gives time, space, and compassionate companioning to questions about the absence and presence of God, invoking whatever your name, or lack of name for this is in any given situation in your life.

 It is deep work; therapeutic, yet not therapy.
 The sessions are generally 50 minutes, once a month.
 During the month is time for you to contemplate, practice, and experiment with whatever discoveries may have been made in the previous session.